 There is no D3 in your pituitary gland.
 This is yet another reason why T3 levels are higher in your pituitary.
 Since the signals to make thyroid hormone (TSH) come from your pituitary, TSH can be normal according to your pituitary gland, but not an accurate marker for whole body hypothyroidism.

 If you are hypothyroid because of a conversion problem, then T4 hormone replacement medication may not be appropriate.
-You may be a cases for a T3-only approach, while you address underlying causes of your conversion problem.
-Hormone replacement may not be necessary, or be temporary.
+You may be a case for a T3-only approach, while you address underlying causes of your conversion problem.
+Hormone replacement may not be necessary or be temporary.
 If there’s nothing wrong with your thyroid gland, then it is completely possible to not be on thyroid hormone replacement permanently.
-(It is possible to have conversion deficits and Hashimoto’s, and these cases are more complex).

 How do you determine if you have conversion deficits?